What type of content do you primarily create?

 What is a YouTube channel trailer?

-Unlike other videos, ads aren’t shown on trailers.
-There are otherwise no special features of channel trailers—there are no length restrictions.
-You can search through your uploaded videos to select one to feature.
+Unlike other YouTube videos, ads aren't shown on channel trailers.
+There are otherwise no special features or length restrictions for channel trailers.
+You can search through your uploaded videos to select one to feature as your trailer.
 It's as simple as that.

 You can even customize which video to spotlight based on whether or not the viewer is a subscriber.

-How to mark a video as a trailer
+How to set a YouTube channel trailer

-You can also select the customization tab in Creator Studio.
+You can also select the customization tab in YouTube Studio (formerly Creator Studio) to access these settings.

 How to create a great YouTube channel trailer